Automate Christmas decorations

 I used myself the Zigbee Moes UFO-R11 | , (there are also wifi models) a battery powered (wireless) programmable infrared receiver and transmitter to replace the original LED light remote.
 This device can store multiple different signals.
 Also the original remote can be used to control them!

-Check my dedicated page about this Zigbee infrared transmitter / receiver for more information how to program and use this device to replace and automate the original remote.
+Check my dedicated page about this Zigbee infrared transmitter / receiver for more information on how to program and use this device to replace and automate the original remote.
+Also, how to send infrared event signals from the Home Assistant dashboard.

 Now you can automate these devices also!